apehex/tokun/articles/tokun.md

 ## Relation With Performances

-### Inference

 The encoded input has two axes, the dimensions of which have a direct impact on performance.

+### Forward-Pass

 First, the number of tokens is related to the sequence dimension.
 It defines the quantity of information a LLM can process at once.

-The prompt of the previous sections had 134 characters, which were reduced to 32 tokens.
-It's roughly a compression by a factor 4.

-The higher this factor is, the more information the model can fit into a single forward pass / inference.
-Conversely, it means that it would take less computing resources to process prompts.
+By fitting more characters in each token you can either:

+- lower the sequence dimension: keep the same attention scope but reduce computing requirements
+- keep the same sequence dimension: increase the attention with unchanged

+### Model Size

-The second axis has a constant dimension of several 100k.
+The second axis has a constant dimension of several 100k, the vocabulary size.

 It is directly related to the size of the model, as it will require a neuron for each element.
-For example `llama3-8B` has a `128000 x 4096` kernel in its first layer, the embedding, where 128k is the size of the vocabulary.
+For example `llama3-8B` has a `128000 x 4096` kernel in its first layer, the embedding layer.

 The size of the model has an overarching impact on the cost.
 The number of parameters is roughly a balance between efficiency and quality.